FyraLabs-Graveyard/wiki-old/guide/music-production.md

 ```
 sudo dnf group install "Audio Production"
 ```

+You can also use the [Audinux](https://copr.fedorainfracloud.org/coprs/ycollet/audinux) repository for even more audio software.

 After setting up these packages, reboot your computer and continue with the following guides as you see fit.